The Competition Law and Policy Institute of New Zealand was founded in 1989. Its objects include:

 A copy of our rules can be found here.

-Bradley Aburn is a senior associate in Russell McVeagh's Competition/Antitrust and Consumer Law team.
+Bradley Aburn is a Partner in Russell McVeagh's Competition/Antitrust and Consumer Law team.
 Bradley advises clients on the full range of competition and consumer law issues, including merger control issues, joint venture advice, cartel investigations, market power investigations, Fair Trading Act issues, and Commerce Commission prosecutions and appeals.
 Bradley is also a regular speaker on competition and consumer law issues at conferences in New Zealand.
 Bradley returned to Russell McVeagh in 2019 after over five years working at Slaughter and May in both its London and Brussels offices.

 Hayden is a founding director of Axiom Economics and head of its New Zealand operations.
 He has nearly twenty years’ experience advising clients on the competition and regulatory aspects of mergers, access to essential facilities, enforcement proceedings involving allegations of the misuse of market power and the economic regulation of network infrastructure service providers.
 For many years, Hayden has been listed by Who’s Who Legal as one of the world’s leading competition economists – one of only two New Zealand-based economists with this distinction.